-- 1. In order to exhibit in Entomology, the 4-H member must be enrolled in: - Entomology 1 Teaming with Insects-Level 1 Pub.
-8440 or - Entomology 2- Teaming with Insects- Level 2 Pub.
-8441 or - Entomology 3 Teaming with Insects Level 3 Pub.
+- In order to exhibit in Entomology, the 4-H member must be enrolled in: Environmental Sciences/Entomology 1 - Teaming with Insects-Level 1 Pub.
+8440 or - Environmental Sciences/Entomology 2 Teaming with Insects- Level 2 Pub.
+8441 or - Environmental Sciences/Entomology 3 Teaming with Insects Level 3 Pub.
 8442 - 2.
-See General Project Guidelines - 3.
-Size and number of exhibit cases should relate appropriately to the number of insects being displayed for a specified class.
+See General Project Guidelines - Size and number of exhibit cases should relate appropriately to the number of insects being displayed for a specified class.
 Cases should be no deeper than 4".
-Exhibitors should note that Entomology exhibits may be placed UPRIGHT for display. - 3.
-County may submit two (2) entries to state fair and one (1) entry in Ready4Life class. - 4.
-For assistance with preserving, mounting, and labeling insects see the Guide to Preserving and Mounting Insects:
+Exhibitors should note that Entomology exhibits may be placed UPRIGHT for display. - 4.
+County may submit two (2) entries to state fair.